-The following items should serve as indicators in determining whether an investigation, beyond normal claim handling, is justified in the processing of all automobile claims.
+The following items should serve as indicators in determining whether an investigation, beyond normal claim handling, is justified in the processing of all motor vehicle claims.
 None of these indicators is necessarily incriminating.
 Perfectly appropriate claims can often bear these characteristics.
-These items are presented only to provoke further thought on the part of the claim adjusters when one or more of the indicia are present.
-A common sense approach to potential fraud investigation is recommended; therefore, any factor that suggests that a fraudulent claim is being made is worth discussing with your SIU.
+These items are present only to provoke further